binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 NoSQL data stores often provide greater performance and scaling benefits, but in terms of security, are disadvantaged due to far fewer relational and consistency checks.

 There are currently [over 225 types of NoSQL](http://nosql-database.org/) data stores, and each one does things differently.
 This of course means that if all we considered was the number of systems compared to SQL, then the likelihood of confusion around what a safe query looks like in any given NoSQL engine has increased dramatically.
-There is also more room for an attacker to move within NoSQL queries than with SQL due to being heavily dependent on JavaScript which is a dynamic loosely typed general purpose language rather than a far more tightly constrained declarative SQL.
+There is also more room for an attacker to move within NoSQL queries than with SQL due to being heavily dependent on JavaScript which is a dynamic loosely typed general purpose language rather than the far more tightly constrained declarative SQL.

-Because there are so many types of NoSQl data store, crafting the attacks is often implementation specific, and because of that, the countermeasures are also implementation specific, making it even more work to provide a somewhat secure environment for your untrusted data to pass through.
+Because there are so many types of NoSQL data store, crafting the attacks is often implementation specific, and because of that, the countermeasures are also implementation specific, making it even more work to provide a somewhat secure environment for your untrusted data to pass through.
 It often feels like there is no safe passage.

 The data store queries are usually written in the programming language of the application, or buried within an API of the same language, often the ubiquitous JavaScript is used, which can be executed in the Web UI, the server side code if it is JavaScirpt, and then the particular type of NoSQL data store, so there are many more execution contexts that can be attacked.